pawelrusak/react-note-app/README.md

 and more...

-## Features
+### Features

-Up to the [version 0.15.0](https://github.com/pawelrusak/react-note-app/tree/v0.15.0) of the application, the following functions have been implemented:
+Currently, the application includes the following functionalities:

-- ability to create, browse and delete only twitter types notes,
+- [x] Ability to create, browse and delete few types of notes,
-- detail page for notes, tweets and articles,
+- [x] Details page for notes
-- the changing color of the page depending on the currently displayed note type
-- The form panel for creating new notes, that can be closed and opened, changing the form fields depending on the type of notes you are viewing,
+- [x] Changing the interface color based on the type of notes
-- the login page with sign-in form
-- the ability to log in for the already registered user (new accounts must be manually entered into the database)
-- the registration page with the sign-up form (not connected to the api so as to register a user)

-After [version 0.15.0](https://github.com/pawelrusak/react-note-app/tree/develop) the following features have been implemented (or are in progress):

-- [x] ability to create, view and delete items, also for basic notes and articles,
-- [ ] ability to filter by characters of the item content, also using URLs for better navigation (notes, tweets, articles),
-- [x] the item counter (notes, tweets, articles),
-- [x] documents titles for pages
+- [x] Displaying the number of notes for each type
-- [x] form validation for login and registration, with the error handling from the server (e.g. email is busy), taking care at the same time of UX (clear error messages, blocking the submit button when the form contains errors, basic accessibility)
+- [x] Form validation (including handling server errors) with a focus on UX (clear error messages and disabling the submit button when the form contains errors)
-- [x] ability to register new accounts through the form on the registration page,
-- [x] maintaining session after logging-in
+- [x] User authentication and account system
-- [ ] form validation when creating new items (notes, twitts, articles) with error handling from the server.
-With[UX](https://pl.wikipedia.org/wiki/User_experience) in mind,
-- [ ] version for mobile (Responsive Web Design)
+- [x] Works on both desktop and mobile devices (Responsive Web Design)

-\* if the box is not checked, it means the work is in progress
+- [x] Ability to search notes using a search box
+- [x] Page title management

 ## Acknowledgments